rseah145/smw-term2/lesson_7/Practical.md

 1. Logon to the DC with a Domain Admin account.
 Go to Group Policy Management

 2. Modify the IPSec policy - serverOneICMP to only use Certificate Authentication scheme.
-First add the certificates-based authentication, and you
+First add the certificates-based authentication, and you have to choose the <Your Root CA\> certificate for the Authentication as shown